Free no-obligation site survey · Nationwide coverage Contact Us

 How much does it cost to coat a farm building?

-The cost varies significantly based on the building's size, its current condition, the level of preparation needed, and the specific coating system required for the job.
-A thorough inspection is needed to provide an accurate price, as factors like corrosion treatment or repairs will affect the final quote.
-It is generally much more cost-effective than replacement.
+It swings widely with the size, the condition, the level of prep and the system needed.
+A proper inspection is the only way to an accurate price, because things like corrosion treatment or repairs change the figure.
+It is generally a great deal cheaper than replacement.

 How long will the new coating last?

-We aim to minimise disruption by scheduling work around your operational needs, such as during less critical periods in the farming calendar.
-For livestock buildings, using low-odour and low-VOC (Volatile Organic Compound) products allows work to proceed without health risks to animals, often meaning they do not need to be moved.
-We can plan the project stages with you to ensure your daily activities are largely unaffected.
+We plan round your operation, working through quieter points in the farming calendar.
+For livestock buildings, low-odour, low-VOC (Volatile Organic Compound) products let the work go ahead without health risks to animals, so they often do not need moving.
+We plan the stages with you so the day-to-day is largely undisturbed.

 Do you work on asbestos cement farm roofs?